-You can also enter BIOS at system startup by pressing DEL, F2, F1 or the ESC key depending upon what make and model of PC you have.
+Depending on your PC make and model, you can also enter BIOS at system startup by pressing DEL, F2, F1, or the ESC key.

 To tweak the settings, follow these steps:

-- Once there, look for Primary Display (the name may vary a little)
+- Once there, look for the Primary display (the name may vary a little)

 - When you find this, click on the menu, and select PCI express as your primary display